 3. Have a fun downhill dress rehearsal before their first day skiing.
 Acquire rental skis and boots from a ski shop, resort, or buy used from a ski swap to try on and play with inside to familiarize your child before hitting the slippery slopes.

-4. If you’re a do-it-yourselfer (see below DIY Ski instructions) , keep the experience happy, safe and positive.
+4. If you’re a do-it-yourselfer (see how teach your child to ski instructions) , keep the experience happy, safe and positive.
 As soon as the child’s interest wanes, its time for a rewarding hot cocoa.
 One run is better than none.

 5. Don’t think that you’re not a good parent if you don’t teach them yourself – the opposite could be true.
 Ski camps are a great parenting decision.
 Today’s ski areas have experienced instructors and specially designed facilities with a track record of successfully teaching kids.